DanMello/react-tdd-calculator/README.md

 # react-tdd-calculator
-A calculator made with react using test-driven-development.
+A calculator made with react using test-driven development.